shaxxx/Signalmeter2/docs/gettingstarted.md

 ### Port Web server is running on

-Default HTTP port Web server is running on always
+Default HTTP port Web server is running on is
 > 80

 if you're using SSL (HTTPS) default port is